ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-identityserver.md

 ﻿# Connect IdentityServer with OpenID Connect authentication method

-Foxids can be connected to an IdentityServer with OpenID Connect and thereby authenticating end users in an IdentityServer.
+FoxIDs can be connected to an IdentityServer with OpenID Connect and thereby authenticating end users in an IdentityServer.

 It is possible to connect an [IdentityServer client](#configure-identityserver-client) and read claims from the ID token or select a more complex case where claims is [read form the access token](#read-claims-from-access-token).

-> The [sample](samples.md) `IdentityServerOidcOpSample` is configured in the Foxids `test-corp` with the authentication method name `identityserver_oidc_op_sample`.
+> The [sample](samples.md) `IdentityServerOidcOpSample` is configured in the FoxIDs `test-corp` with the authentication method name `identityserver_oidc_op_sample`.
 > You can test login (username `alice` and password `alice`) using the `IdentityServerOidcOpSample` and the `AspNetCoreOidcAuthorizationCodeSample` [samples](samples.md).
 By clicking `OIDC IdentityServer Log in` in the `AspNetCoreOidcAuthorizationCodeSample` application.
 > The `IdentityServerOidcOpSample` sample is configured with Implicit Flow to enable local testing, please use Authorization Code Flow in production.

-> Take a look at the IdentityServer sample configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the IdentityServer sample configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then select the `- (dash is production)` environment and the `Authentication methods` tab.

 ## Configure IdentityServer client

 This chapter describes how to configure a connection with OpenID Connect Authorization Code flow and PKCE, which is the recommended OpenID Connect flow.

-**1 - Start by creating an OpenID Connect authentication method client in [Foxids Control Client](control.md#foxids-control-client)**
+**1 - Start by creating an OpenID Connect authentication method client in [FoxIDs Control Client](control.md#foxids-control-client)**

  1. Add the name